Types of concrete: CO2 sequestering concretes

 Researchers have tried to sequester CO2 in concrete by developing advanced materials.
 One approach is to use magnesium silicate (talc) as an alternative to calcium.
 This lowers the temperature required for the production process and decreases the release of carbon dioxide during firing.
 During the hardening phase, additional carbon is sequestered.

 A related approach is mineral carbonation (MC).
 It produces stable carbonate aggregates from calcium- or magnesium-containing materials and CO2.
 Stable aggregates can be used for concrete or to produce carbon neutral building blocks such as bricks or precast concrete.
 CarbonCure Technologies uses waste CO2 from oil refineries to make its bricks and wet cement mix, offsetting up to 5% of its carbon footprint.
 Solidia Technologies fires its brick and precast concrete at lower temperatures and cures them with CO2 gas, claiming to reduce its carbon emissions by 30%.
+Carbonaide uses carbon dioxide in the curing phase of precast concrete production and has demonstrated up to 40% savings in cement consumption with their first client.

 Another method of calcium-based mineral carbonation has been inspired by biomimicry of naturally occurring calcium structures.
 Ginger Krieg Dosier of bioMASON has developed a method for producing bricks without firing kilns or significant carbon release.
 The bricks are grown in molds over four days through a process of microbiologically induced calcite precipitation.
 Sporosarcina pasteurii bacteria forms calcite from water, calcium, and urea, incorporating CO2 from the urea, and releasing ammonia for fertilizer.